-4 DIY House Improvements that Won't Break the Bank
+4 Easy DIY House Improvements that Won't Break the Bank

 Wondering what to do to spruce up your place without breaking the bank?
 These are 4 DIY home improvements I've done personally that will give you bang for your buck - without breaking your back.

 When you hear the words “home improvement”, the first thing you probably think of are the costs.
 A lot of costs.

 Since buying a home back in May, my wife and I have worked on day-long or weekend long projects which have cost less than I first imagined.
 However, like most projects, we’ve encountered surprises along the way.

 Despite this or because of this, I’ve learned a ton.
 I’ve learned that doing things yourself is fantastic, as long as you plan it out beforehand and have the right tools.
 Another thing I learned is that I definitely never want to dig another post hole in my life.